GNU-Ymir/Documentations/en/types/struct.md

 <br>

-It is totally possible to declare a structure with no fields.
-Note, however, that such structure has a size of 1 byte in memory. *Contribution* this is a limitation observed in gcc, maybe this can be corrected ?
+It is possible to declare a structure with no fields.
+Note, however, that such structure has a size of 1 byte in memory.

+<span style="color:grey">*Contribution* this is a limitation observed in gcc, maybe
+this can be corrected ?</span>

 ```ymir
 import std::io;